EU open to 'dialogue' with Putin in UN resolution

 Meanwhile, Ukraine's former ambassador to the EU, Kostiantyn Yelisieiev, told EUobserver that the UN resolution should be more daring in the global battle of narratives.

-It should pledge to bring Russian war criminals to justice, condemn Russia's nuclear threats, and initiate talks on suspending its UN membership, he said.
+It should pledge to bring Russian war criminals to justice, condemn Putin's nuclear threats, and initiate talks on suspending Russia's UN membership, he said.

-The text was "too balanced" and should "call a spade a spade", he added from Kyiv.
+The draft text was "too balanced" and should "call a spade a spade", he added from Kyiv.

 "It's bad when one limits the [UN] reaction to a mere fixation on the crime of annexation.
 At this point, this is not enough any longer," Yelisieiev said.